Parable of the Renegades

 From a single view outside the main room's porch was a Zen garden.
 The artificial, stylized landscape was composed entirely out of carefully arranged rocks, bushes, pruned trees and a rectangular section filled with sand.
 The carefully raked sand and gravel made patterns reminiscent of water ripples, which helped to visualize the garden with the calming essence of nature.
 The side of the house in which the Zen garden lay, pointed to the south, allowing the sun's rays to keep a steady light in its main room during the day.

 Facing the garden in a kneeling position was a girl.
 Her long raven hair with a hint of midnight blue was let down with an asymmetrical fringe framing her face.
 She listened to the morning chorus of cicadas singing while meditating with one eye closed.
 Her other eye wore a strapless eyepatch.
 She was dressed in a modest casual summer garment, consisting of a sky-blue robe made from cotton with a sash of a darker hue tied around her waist.

 A cackle from the far distance broke her out of her trance.
 A blot from the sky headed straight for her, its shape becoming clearer as it got closer.

-It was a raven that carried a single piece of paper rolled into a scroll that could fit in its claws.
+It was a raven that carried a single piece of paper rolled into a scroll in its claws.
 As the raven passed the girl, it dropped the scroll which she caught before it could touch the ground.

-She unraveled the scroll and her single eye read every detail it could find.
-Then, she stood up and disappeared into the main room, taking the curved and slender single-edged blade that was mounted there along the way.
+She unraveled the scroll and her azure eye read every detail, not skipping over the slightest bit of information.
+Once finished, she stood up and disappeared into the house’s main room, taking a curved and slender single-edged blade off its wooden mount along the way.